hojelse/hojelse/README.md

 🎨 I am a graphic designer turned coder

-📚 I study Software Development at [IT University of Copenhagen](https://itu.dk)
+📚 I am studying Software Development at [IT University of Copenhagen](https://itu.dk)

-🌍 I live in Denmark 🇩🇰

 🧽 I am currently being the best knowledge sponge i can, soaking up everything from DevOps to React.js